Ahsan728/Ahsan728/README.md

 👨‍💻 About Me :
 A Master’s final year student passionate to the Embedded System, FPGA, Micro-controller, electronics & Robotics. loves to design & develop innovative Robotics -Automation devices for the betterment of society.
-I like writing, sharing my knowledge with others freak guy. 😎
+I also like to writie and share my knowledge with others freak guy. 😎

 - [My Website](https://www.ahsanslab.ml/)